gpncoin/gpncoinsmartcontract/README.md

     }

-contract GPNCoin is owned {
+contract GPN is owned {
     // Public variables of the token
     string public name;
     string public symbol;